washingtonpost/wpds-ui-kit/ui/build.washingtonpost.com/README.md

 ## Websites

-- the app/ssr-testing/kitchen sink is on vercel
+- the kitchen sink is on vercel
 - storybook will be on chromatic

 ## [Contributing](docs/CONTRIBUTING.md)